neard/neard/README.md

 To get notified about new updates, juste click on [Watch](https://github.com/crazy-max/neard/subscription) button on Neard repository.<br />
 You can watch Neard sub repositories to follow binaries updates.<br />

-I you just want to follow releases, you can subscribe to [Sibbell notifications platform](https://sibbell.com).
+If you just want to follow releases, star the project and subscribe to [Sibbell notifications platform](https://sibbell.com).

 ## Configuration